How to Cover Hyperpigmentation With MakeupSeptember 15, 2023

 While color correcting will help even out your base, selecting a foundation shade that matches your undertones is the way to get the most natural-looking coverage.
 Not sure how to identify your undertones?
 Check your veins.
-If the veins on your wrist are blue or purple, you likely have a cool undertone, if your veins appear slightly green or olive, you probably have a warm undertone, and if your veins are blue-green ,you’re likely neutral.
+If the veins on your wrist are blue or purple, you likely have a cool undertone.
+If your veins appear slightly green or olive, you probably have a warm undertone.
+If your veins are blue-green, you’re likely neutral.

 Tip 3: Look for Intense Pigments

-And if you’re looking for spot coverage or a concealer to disguise dark circles, try the Maybelline Superstay Longwear Liquid Concealer, which provides a matte, full-coverage finish for up to 30 hours.
+If you’re looking for spot coverage or a concealer to disguise dark circles, try the Maybelline Superstay Longwear Liquid Concealer, which provides a matte, full-coverage finish for up to 30 hours.

 Tip 4: Don’t Use Too Much Product

 “Many people tend to layer foundation over concealer and then top it off with more powder and foundation,” says Short.
 “The caked-on foundation ends up being more noticeable than if they were to just use a pigment-loaded foundation.”
-That’s why sometimes less is more — even when you want to conceal.
+That’s why sometimes less is more — even when you want a full-coverage look.